JonathanBuchner/plan/overnight-tieton.md

 ## Who is invited?
 Anyone who is a friends with us (our guide class + our invites, etc.)--especially if they rafted with us this year!
 Maybe it will be like four of us, maybe it will be like sixteen of us, let's make it a party! *Not prepared for more than like 20?*

-Please help coordinate through the excel sheet, especially to make sure we have enough spots in rafts.
-We are trying to track down extra rafts.
+Please help coordinate through the excel sheet, especially to make sure we have enough spots in rafts.  **We are trying to count the amount of rafts we will have.**

 ## Activities